Psingh12354/Internship_Notes_Cog/README.md

 insert into table dyna_part partition(course) select age,gender,name,roll, marks,email,course from karthick where course = 'DB';
 # dynmaic partion does not required column name
 ```

+### Partioning work on only if it has unique data or column while here in bucketing we working with non unique value through hashing